sad-spirit/pg-builder/docs/statement-factory.rst

 These use ``Parser`` and ``SqlBuilderWalker`` to convert query from SQL string to AST and back:

 ``createFromString()``
     Creates an AST representing a complete statement from SQL string.
-Returns an instance of ``Statement`` subclass, already having an instance of ``Parser`` added to it (so it can accept strings as query parts).
+Returns an :ref:`instance of Statement subclass <statements>`,
+    already having an instance of ``Parser`` added to it (so it can accept strings as query parts).

 ``createFromAST()``
     Creates an object containing SQL statement string and parameter mappings from AST.
-The returned ``NativeStatement`` object can be easily cached to prevent re-running expensive parsing and building operations.
+The returned :ref:`NativeStatement object <queries-nativestatement>` can be cached to prevent re-running expensive parsing and building operations.

     If ``$forcePDOPrepareCompatibility`` flag is ``true``, then generated SQL will be compatible with ``\PDO::prepare()`` even if ``$PDOCompatible`` flag was not passed to constructor or if the query